-The Consumer Financial Protection Bureau (CFPB) released a study titled “CFPB Data Point: Medical Debt and Credit Scores” on May 20, 2014 which found that consumers’ credit scores may be overly penalized for medical debt that goes into collections and shows up on their credit report.
-The study also found that the scoring models used by the credit reporting agencies, or credit bureaus, may not be crediting consumers who repay medical debt that has gone into collections.
+The Consumer Financial Protection Bureau (CFPB) released a study titled “CFPB Data Point: Medical Debt and Credit Scores” on May 20, 2014, which found that consumers’ credit scores may be overly penalized for medical debt that goes into collections and shows up on their credit report.
+The study also found that the scoring models used by the credit reporting agencies, or credit bureaus, may not be crediting consumers who repay the medical debt that has gone into collections.

 According to a study by the Federal Reserve Board, more than half of all collections on credit reports are associated with medical bills.
 Most medical debt reflected on credit records is reported by third-party collection agencies and, in many instances, the consumer may not even be aware of a debt that has been sent to collections or that is on their credit record.
 A collection account can stay on a consumer’s credit report for up to seven years.